Table of Contents

 Our favorite cartoon pooch Snoopy is known to lie on top of his dog house.
 But for many dogs, a house is a retreat, a place to enjoy quiet and shelter away from the outside world.
 That’s why it’s important to consider the best dog houses on the market to keep your best friend feeling safe and comfortable.

 To create this type of space, you will need a dog house that opens from only one side and is the right size for your dog.
 A house that is too big won’t provide the security that your dog craves.
-It could leave your dog feeling too cold in the winter months.
-A house that’s too small might be too tight for comfort.
+Also, it could leave your dog feeling too cold in the winter months.
+On the other hand, a house that’s too small might be too tight for comfort.

 Does My Dog Need a House?